 OF THE BOARD OF DIRECTORS

 The members shall be appointed and removed by the Board acting on the recommendation of the Governance and Nominating Committee of the Board.
 The Board shall have the authority to fill any vacancies and to remove any Committee member for any reason.
-The Board shall have the authority to fill any vacancies and to remove any Committee member for any reason.
 Either the Board or the Committee shall appoint the chair of the Committee (the “Chair”).

 The Committee shall meet at least quarterly during the year and at such other times as the Committee or the Chair deems advisable.
-The Committee shall periodically meet separately, in executive session, with the independent auditor, the Chief Internal Auditor, the Chief Risk Officer, the Chief Compliance Officer, the General Counsel, the Chief Financial Officer and other members of management as it deems appropriate for carrying out its responsibilities.
-The Committee may request any officer or employee of the Corporation or the Corporation’s independent auditor to attend a meeting of the Committee or to meet with any members of, or consultants to, the Committee.
-The Committee may also meet periodically in separate executive sessions.
+The Committee may also meet periodically in separate executive sessions, including executive sessions with the Corporation’s Chief Risk Officer, Chief Financial Officer, Chief Internal Auditor, Chief Credit Review Officer, General Counsel, Chief Compliance Officer, and other members of management as it deems appropriate to carry out its responsibilities.
+The Committee shall report periodically on its deliberations and actions to the Board.

 The Committee is governed by the same rules regarding meetings (including meetings by telephone conference or similar communications equipment), action without meetings, notice, waiver of notice, and quorum and voting requirements as are applicable to the Board.